DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 environment.
 In addition, IoT users are unaware of the following:

 i.  how and to what extent users' data is used or combined with other
-    data sets,
+    data sets;

-ii. who acts as 'responsible owners' of collected data,
+ii. who acts as 'responsible owners' of collected data;

-iii. when are users' data made available to external parties, or
+iii. when are users' data made available to external parties, or;

 iv. how users' data is ultimately managed over time and by whom.